 Margit greets us, serves cold drinks and a tasty cheese platter as we sit outside overlooking the rainforest.
-Towering palms, rainforest trees, ferns, orchards and climbing vines border the lodge and the only sounds we hear are the songs of rainforest birds, the golden whistler and bowerbirds.
+Towering palms, rainforest trees, ferns, orchards and climbing vines border the lodge and the only sounds we hear are the songs of rainforest birds.

-As the sun sets adorable pademelons venture out of the rainforest to graze on the green lawn of the lodge.
-Most of them are wild and many were once in Margit’s care and some bring their babies back to the lodge.
-Pademelons like the cover of the rainforest and rarely go very far from it.
+As the sun sets Red-legged pademelons venture out of the rainforest to graze on the green lawn of the lodge.
+Most of them are wild and many were once in Margit’s care and bring their babies back to the lodge.
+Pademelons like the cover of the rainforest and rarely go far from it.

 We are saddened to hear that Geoffrey was killed by domesticated dogs.
-Margit raised Geoffrey from an 8-month-old orphan and for the next 11 years, Lumholtz Lodge was his home base.
-Spending most of his time in the rainforest he would come and go from the lodge as he pleased and always keeping the strong bond with Margit.
+Margit raised Geoffrey from an eight-month-old orphan and for the next 11 years, Lumholtz Lodge was his home base.
+Spending most of his time in the rainforest he would come and go from the lodge as he pleased and always kept the strong bond with Margit.

 Kimberly and Monty visit the lodge during our stay and it is a sight to behold.
-At first, they are both very aloof and suspicious of us, but by the end of the night, they warm to us.
-The antics between these two and Dobby are so funny as they have the run of the house.
+They are aloof and suspicious, but by the end of the night, they warm to us.
+They have the run of the house and the antics between these two and Dobby are so funny.
 Little Dobby chases and jumps on them.
 He is a stirrer and just a ball of energy.
-Margit tells us it is very rare for an adult female to accept another baby kangaroo, but Kimberly takes it all in her stride.
+Margit tells us it’s rare for an adult female to accept another baby kangaroo, but Kimberly takes it all in her stride.

-Margit also currently looks after a baby rock wallaby, so tiny she has just started to grow some fur.
-Another gorgeous and interesting personality is a baby green ringtail possum, a species of ringtail possum found only in Northern Australia.
-We get to feed him his favourite leaves and he loves sitting on top or our head as he would on his mum in the wild.
+Margit also currently looks after a baby Rock-wallaby, so tiny she has just started to grow some fur.
+Another gorgeous and interesting personality is a baby Green ringtail possum, a species of ringtail possum found only in Northern Australia.
+We get to feed him his favourite leaves and he loves sitting on top of our head as he would on his mum in the wild.